-February is Black History Month, just one of the many times throughout the school year to celebrate and share stories with your students about individuals who fought for equality, challenged belief systems, and trail blazed new ideas.
-We’ve compiled a list of five books (along with some activities) to share with your class this month and all year long.
+February is Black History Month, just one of the many times throughout the school year to look back, celebrate and share stories with your students about individuals who fought for justice, challenged entrenched belief systems, and blazed new trails.
+It’s also a time to acknowledge the struggles for justice and equality that remain with us to this day.

 Sign up for Move This World’s newsletter to stay up to date on social emotional learning.

 Enter your email below!